 8. How long we keep it

-Whenever we use your personal data, we’ll keep it only for as long as is necessary for the purpose for which it was collected, which will continue after the end of your membership or enquiry, or after the competition.
+Whenever we use your personal data, we’ll keep it only for as long as is necessary for the purpose for which it was collected, which will continue after the end of your membership or inquiry, or after the competition.
 At the end of that period, your data will be securely deleted.
 Where we are able to be more specific, we have done so below.

 9. Your data protection rights